prasanthchaduvula/personalblog/content/posts/12/index.md

 #### How the flow works in the application side

-when ever user interacts with the application ( React component) then it goes to action -> reducers -> store -> React component first we have dispatch an action
+when ever user interacts with the application ( React component) then it goes to action -> reducers -> store -> React component.

 #### ACTION CREATORS: